jmark99/accumulo-website/pages/tour.md

 broken down into independent steps and exercises.
 The exercises give you a chance to apply what you have learned by writing code on your own.
 The answers to an exercise are typically provided in the next step.

 There are two options for using the tour.
-The first utilizes the Accumulo MiniAccumuloCluster and standard Java class development to progress through the tour.
-The second uses the newer Accumulo JShell feature, first introduced in version 2.1.0, to complete the tour.
+The first utilizes the Accumulo's MiniAccumuloCluster and standard Java class development to progress through the tour.
+The second uses the newer Accumulo JShell feature, introduced in version 2.1.0, to complete the tour.

 The MiniAccumuloCluster version can be found [here][mac-tour].
 If using Accumulo 2.0.x, this is the version that must be followed.